rlisahuang/rlisahuang.github.io/_pages/about.md

 - And, by _practical_, I mean scalable to real-world programming that often involves large-scale codebases and data. -->

 To that end, I adopt the **human-centered** approach to design programming environments:
-- I use evidence from cognitive science to derive the design space of a programming tool; and
+- I use evidence from cognitive science and empirical investigations to derive the design space of a programming tool; and
 - I work with potential users of a programming tool to fine tune the design space and to iterate on existing designs.

+I believe that under different _contexts_ of programming (e.g., debugging vs. authoring, functional vs. imperative), programmers adapt their programming strategies to the corresponding contexts.
+My research concerns **cognitive ergonomics in programming systems**, and my goal is to develop context-specific programming tools that suit well with programmer strategies.
 <!-- I incorporate potential users of my work early in the design process through **need-finding** and **participatory design**.  -->

 <!-- To that end,  -->